heroarnab2000/IT-Assignment-11/README.md

 CSE 2nd Year

-This directory includes a .pynb file, a folder containings sets of .py files and screenshots of the output
+This directory includes a .ipynb file, a folder containings sets of .py files and screenshots of the output